parteekkumar2/fullstackdevelopment/README.md

 # fullstackdevelopment
-# This is repository for learning full stack development using course delta3.0
+# This is repository for learning full stack development